 - Learners will work at a pace that suits, with enough challenge and support to stretch them. - Lessons will be more engaging, inspiring and relevant to everyday life. - Teachers will make connections between subjects, helping children make sense of the world. - Children will develop an understanding of how to learn and how to use their learning, not just memorise information to pass tests.
-This will help them adapt in an uncertain future with the ability to think for themselves, make sound judgements, challenge, enquire and find solutions.
+This will help them adapt in an uncertain future with the ability to think for themselves, make sound people learn.
+It aims to raise standards, improve knowledge and develop skills, closing the gap between the lowest and highest performers.
+Ultimately it aims to nurture young people as successful learners, confident individuals, effective contributors and responsible citizens.